2011 Alexandria bombing: Domestic

 The Egyptian government issued a statement immediately following the bombing blaming "foreign elements" for the planning and execution of the bombing.

 President Hosni Mubarak promised in a televised address that terrorists would not destabilize Egypt or divide Christians and Muslims.
 He said the attack "carries evidence of the involvement of foreign fingers" and vowed to pursue the perpetrators.
 Many doubt that the perpetrators will be pursued, citing the Mubarak regime's preference for handling violence against the country's Christian minority through a reconciliation process between the perpetrators and the victims, rather than prosecution of the perpetrators.

-The governor of Alexandria, Adel Labib, accused Al Qaida of planning the bombing, without giving any further details.
+The governor of Alexandria, Adel Labib, accused Al-Qaeda of planning the bombing, without giving any further details.

-Many Egyptians expressed their disappointment regarding the government's claims that Al Qaida and foreign elements were behind the massacre, seeing those claims as a way for the government to evade the issue of growing sectarian divisions in the country.
+Many Egyptians expressed their disappointment regarding the government's claims that Al-Qaeda and foreign elements were behind the massacre, seeing those claims as a way for the government to evade the issue of growing sectarian divisions in the country.

 In a message to Pope Shenouda III, Patriarch Theodore II of the Greek Orthodox Church of Alexandria strongly condemned the "brutal criminal attack" against a church "where prayers were being recited for the peace of Egypt, for the peace of those in power, and for the peace of the world."
 Patriarch Theodore II also described the victims as "Martyrs of the Church".

 Refaa al-Tahtawi, spokesman for Al-Azhar, Sunni Islam's main institution based in Cairo, appeared on television to denounce the attack, which he said targeted "Egyptian national unity".
 He also appealed to Christians and Muslims for calm.

 The attack was also condemned by the Muslim Brotherhood, who also called upon Muslims to protect Christian churches.
 On the eve of the Coptic Christmas on 6 January 2011, Egyptian Muslims showed up at churches during mass service offering to serve as a "human shield" against any possible further attacks.

 Both government and independent newspapers warned that civil war could break out in Egypt unless Muslims and Christians close ranks.
 Newspapers also urged the Egyptian government to focus on the situation of the Copts, who often complain of discrimination.

 In an interview that aired on Al-Fareen TV (Egypt) on 3 January 2011 (as translated by MEMRI), Former Egyptian Deputy Minister Abdallah Al-Ash'al stated that:

 Today, many young people in Egypt are unhappy.
 They flee the country and prefer to die on the shores of the Mediterranean, because they have no job opportunities here...The Mossad has exploited this.
 The people who carried out this attack are Egyptians, but the Mossad exploited them...Are these nothing but theories?
 No. When Israeli military intelligence chief Amos Yadlin submitted a report about the past four and a half years, he stated clearly that Israel was exploiting the peace treaty in order to infiltrate Egypt.